jonnonz1/nz-statute-book/acts/public/1987/conservation-act-1987.md

   - **guide dog** means a dog certified by the Royal New Zealand Foundation of the Blind as being a guide dog or a dog under training as a guide dog
   - **historic resource** means a historic place within the meaning of the Heritage New Zealand Pouhere Taonga Act 2014; and includes any interest in a historic resource
   - **hunting weapon** means a weapon within the meaning of the Trespass Act 1980
-  - **indigenous fish** means any freshwater fish that is indigenous to New Zealand
+  - **indigenous freshwater fish** means any freshwater fish that is indigenous to New Zealand
   - **infringement fee** , in relation to an infringement offence, means the infringement fee for the offence prescribed in regulations made under this Act
   - **infringement offence** means—
     (a) an offence in subpart 1 of Part 6A; or